-- advertised Reference Prices.
-Defendants also failed to disclose to Plaintiff Walton and the Maryland Subclass that the Reference Prices were not intended to be based on former prices.
-Defendants, however, concealed this material information from customers and the general public, including Plaintiff Walton.
-These omissions were also deceptive and unfair trade practices. - 333.
-Defendants' deceptive acts and unfair practices caused Plaintiff Walton and members of the Maryland Subclass to suffer harm by falsely and artificially inflating the value of the merchandise on the U.S. Websites and misleading them to believe they are buying products at a substantial discount.
-As a result, Plaintiff Walton and members of the Maryland Subclass bought products from Defendants they never would have bought, or at the very least, paid more for products than they otherwise would have if Defendants did not engage in deceptive and unfair trade practices. - 334.
-Plaintiff Walton and each member of the Maryland Subclass suffered an injury in fact and actual damages as a result of Defendants' violations of the MCPA.
+352. Defendants' deceptive acts and unfair practices caused Plaintiff Veronica Walton and members of the Maryland Subclass to suffer harm by falsely and artificially inflating the value of the merchandise on the U.S. Websites and misleading them to believe they are buying products at a substantial discount.
+As a result, Plaintiff Veronica Walton and members of the Maryland Subclass bought products from Defendants they never would have bought, or at the very least, paid more for products than they otherwise would have if Defendants did not engage in deceptive and unfair trade practices.

+353. Plaintiff Veronica Walton and each member of the Maryland Subclass suffered an injury in fact and actual damages as a result of Defendants' violations of the MCPA.
 They therefore seek damages they incurred as a result of Defendants' deceptive acts and unfair practices in an amount to be proven at trial.
-Plaintiff Walton and each member of the Maryland Subclass also seek an award of reasonable attorneys' fees under the MCPA.
+Plaintiff Veronica Walton and each member of the Maryland Subclass also seek an award of reasonable attorneys' fees under the MCPA.
 Md.
-Code Com. § 13-408(b). - 335.
-Plaintiff Walton, on behalf of herself and the members of the Maryland Subclass, seek a temporary, preliminary, and/or permanent injunction from this Court prohibiting Defendants from engaging in the patterns and practices described herein, including but not limited to, putting a stop to their deceptive advertisements and false Reference Prices in connection with their sale of boohoo, PrettyLittleThing, and Nasty Gal products on the U.S. Websites. - 25 || / / /
+Code Com. § 13-408(b).

+354. Plaintiff Veronica Walton, on behalf of herself and the members of the Maryland Subclass, seek a temporary, preliminary, and/or permanent injunction from this Court prohibiting Defendants from engaging in the patterns and practices described herein, including but not limited to, putting a stop to their deceptive advertisements and false Reference Prices in connection with their sale of boohoo, PrettyLittleThing, and Nasty Gal products on the U.S. Websites.